marktriggs/archivesspace-wiki/System-requirements.md

 * Java 1.6 or higher; Java 1.7+ recommended
 * MySQL (not required, but recommended for production use)

+ArchivesSpace has been tested on Linux, Mac OS X, and Windows.

 ## Browser Requirements for Staff and Public Users

 ArchivesSpace uses a tiered approach to browser support in order to guarantee accessibility to a broad base of users and cutting edge functionality to power users.